AdityaCoppisetti/STM32-powered-keyboard-/README.md

 i really like labeling my schematic neatly so i use lines to point and reason why im using what and what it does

+then to label its pins ive used global net labels